MrPicklePinosaur/trainos/design/pathfinding.md

 - we release the previous zone the instant we enter the next zone
 - at same time we lock the next zone, we also release previous zone, the reservation system should guarentee that we can lock the next zone

+## Rservation table

+How granular should the time slice be?
+- constant time slices? (t, zone)
+- Should instead a time period be inserted of arbirtrary granulatity? (t_start, t_end, zone)

+CA* basic impl
+- use true distance as heuristic (easy to compute all shortest distance between pair of nodes in graph)
+- graph is technically small enough that we can even get away with space-time dijkstra?

+Every time train enters new zone it will use its current velocity to predict when it will need zones and reserve it when some buffer time

 ## Other considerations

 What to do about terminals? terminals may end up blocking the switches that are close to it for a long time